 If you plan to park in one of our campus lots during class or while receiving student services, you can have a parking pass issued for the semester.
 In order to obtain your parking permit you will have to fill out the online application before it can be issued.
 You can log into the Lackawanna College portal and click on the Public Safety page.
 Look for the Parking Permit link, click on the link and fill out the required information. https://portal.lackawanna.edu/ICS/Student_Services/Public_Safety/Parking_Permit.jnz

 You will also need to make sure your payments are up to date with Student Accounts prior to receiving a parking pass.

 I am an athlete and need to remain eligible for my Spring season.
 How many classes do I need to pass?

 To be eligible for the Spring 2021 semester, true Freshman must pass 12 credit hours with a GPA of 1.75.
 Sophomores and Freshmen who are in their second or more full-time semester must pass 12 credit hours with a GPA of 2.00.
 The preceding is the general eligibility rule.
 You should discuss accumulation exceptions with Joe Paparelli, the Director of Compliance if you failed to meet the eligibility rule set forth above.

 It is important to remember that you must meet the NJCAA progress requirement of 24 earned hours with a 2.00 GPA to play as a second-year player.
 This requirement is in addition to the need to meet the previous term or accumulation eligibility requirements.

-It is advisable that Freshmen enrolling in the 2020-2021 Academic Year to play a traditional Fall semester sport, should take 2020 Fall semester courses.
+It is advisable that Freshmen enrolling in the 2021-2022 Academic Year to play a traditional Spring semester sport, should take 2021 Spring semester courses.
 If they enroll only in the spring semester, they will find it extremely challenging to meet the progress requirement before the next sport season in the Fall of 2021.